 March 16, 2020 Forthcoming

 ISBN 9780367024109 - CAT# K404716

 Series: Routledge Focus on Industrial History

 This shortform book presents key peer-reviewed research selected by expert series editors and contextualised by new analysis from each author on how the specific field addressed has evolved.

-Of interest to business and economic historians, this shortform book also provides analysis that will be valuable reading across the social sciences.
+Of interest to business and economic historians, this shortform book also provides analysis and illustrative case-studies that will be valuable reading across the social sciences.

 Introduction (John F. Wilson, Nicholas D. Wong and Steven Toms)

 1. Business History and Organisation Theory (Michael Rowlinson)